stephendotcarter/php-buildpack-example/README.md

 Example of different PHP versions and webservers running on Cloud Foundry

 ### Introduction
-This project demonstrates how PHP applications running on Clound Foundry can be configured to run different PHP version and web servers.
+This project demonstrates how PHP applications running on Clound Foundry can be configured to run different PHP versions and web servers.

 ### Setup